virtualos/BadVPN/README.md

 # Ubuntu 22 & Debian 12
-**1. During installation if you encounter messages like "Pending kernel upgrade" or "Daemons using outdated libraries" or blah blah, just hit "Enter" to continue!**
+1. During installation if you encounter messages like "Pending kernel upgrade" or "Daemons using outdated libraries" or blah blah, **just hit "Enter" to continue!**

-**2. Default port is 7302**
+2. Default port is **7302**
 ```shell
 wget https://raw.githubusercontent.com/virtualos/BadVPN/master/badvpn && bash badvpn
 ```